forthfora/five-pebbles-bad-apple/README.md

+# I'm currently working on a complete rewrite of this mod for RW 1.9, this repository will be permanently archived after its release!

 # Install
 - Download and install BOI / BepInEx: https://rainworldmodding.miraheze.org/wiki/BOI#Installation
 - Download the most recent .dll from the releases page and place it in the /Rain World/Mods folder!